Nevada Test and Training Range (military unit): Organization and Korean War

-During the early years of the Cold War, the 98th Bombardment Wing, Very Heavy (BW) was formed 24 October 1947 as part of the Air Force's experimental wing base (Hobson Plan) reorganization and assigned to Strategic Air Command.
-The 98th BW was discontinued on 12 July 1948, and replaced by the 98th BW, Medium the same day when the test was deemed successful and the organization made permanent.
+During the early years of the Cold War, the 98th Bombardment Wing, Very Heavy was formed 24 October 1947 as part of the Air Force's experimental wing base (Hobson Plan) reorganization and assigned to Strategic Air Command.
+The 98th Wingwas discontinued on 12 July 1948, and replaced by the 98th Bombardment Wing, Medium the same day when the test was deemed successful and the organization made permanent.
 From November 1947 to July 1948 and July 1948 to July 1954, the wing headquarters was often manned as a "paper" unit with most of its components attached to other establishments for long periods.
 The wing's tactical group was operational, but under control of other organizations from November 1947 to April 1950 and again from August 1950 through March 1951.